May 29, 2018

 A New Chapter

-Last October, The Center for Student Diversity and Inclusion opened to support not only students of color and first-generation college students, but also low-income, LGBTQIA students, women — any individuals who have experienced underrepresentation and systemic inequality.
+In August 2017, The Center for Student Diversity and Inclusion opened to support not only students of color and first-generation college students, but also low-income, LGBTQIA students, women — any individuals who have experienced underrepresentation and systemic inequality.

 "The new Center for Diversity and Inclusion is centrally located on campus; its visibility speaks to the school's commitment as well," said Walton, who is a member of the center's team.